Samsung/Tizen.NET/_posts/2019-03-29-Tizen-UI-Automation-Test-using-Appium.md

 }
 ```

-## Writing Your Test Script
+## Write your test script
-Visual Studio has a template to help add a Tizen .NET UI Test project to your application solution:
+Visual Studio has a template to help you add a Tizen .NET UI Test project to your application solution, which you can get as follows:
-> Upcoming [Visual Studio Tools for Tizen](https://marketplace.visualstudio.com/items?itemName=tizen.VisualStudioToolsforTizen) will provide this template.
-Until then, you can manually create and use the UI test project.

-1. Right click on the solution, and select `File` > `New Project`.
+1. Right-click on the solution, and select **File > New Project**.

-2. From the Tizen Templates, select the `UI Test App` template.
+2. From **Tizen Templates**, select the **UI Test App** template.

-### How to Manually Create a UI Test Project
+### How to create a UI test project manually

-1. Create a test project in Visual Studio.<br>
+1. Create a test project in Visual Studio.
-   Select `Visual C#` -> `Test` -> `Nunit Test Project`
-   > If you know how to use other test projects, you can use it.
+   Select **Visual C# > Test > NUnit Test Project**.

    ![image](https://user-images.githubusercontent.com/16184582/54807302-2cc43a00-4cc0-11e9-82fc-ebdbdff3d7ae.png)

-2. Add `Appium.WebDriver` as a package reference to your project (*.csporj).
+2. Add `Appium.WebDriver` as a package reference to your project (`*.csporj`).
->Tizen driver is supported from `Appium.WebDriver 4.0.0.2-beta`.
-Therefore, we recommend you to use this version or later.
+     Tizen driver is supported as of Appium.WebDriver 4.0.0.2-beta.
+We recommend that you use this version or later.

     <img src="https://github.com/Samsung/Tizen.Appium/wiki/images/appium_webdriver_nuget.png">

-3. Add the following code to initialize the `TizenDriver` and set the `AppiumOptions`.
+3. Add the following code to initialize TizenDriver and set `AppiumOptions`.
 ```cs
 public class UITest
 {